andrachiritoiu/Minimal-Operating-System/README.md

-Storage Management Component for a Minimal Operating :
+Storage Management Component for a Minimal Operating

-Project Description
+Project Description:
      This project is part of the development of a minimal operating system that manages and coordinates the activities of a computing system.
 The operating system acts as an intermediary, granting application programs access to machine resources.

 Our task is to implement a storage management component for a storage device (hard disk or SSD).
 Since the project is in its early stages, certain assumptions have been made to simplify development.